josephruocco/winter-2020-codefest-submissions-xing-val-joe/INSTALL.md

 ## Schedule It!

-The Scheduler  is a Python Flask application to scan your google calendars, find chunks of free time, and allow you to schedule events in those times.
+Schedule IT! is a Python Flask application to scan your google calendars, find chunks of free time, and allow you to schedule events in those times.

 ## Use a virtual environment